jordenseet/Blockchain/Ethereum/Inter-Bank Bill Of Exchange/README.md

 Library used: OpenZeppelin.
 To install, run this command: npm install -E openzeppelin-solidity

+This project runs on lite-server, please install lite-server on your directory.
+Run this command on your directory: npm install lite-server --save-dev After lite-server has been installed, type this command: npm run dev

+After the browser is launched, ensure that you are signed on to Metamask and import your accounts from Ganache accordingly.

 After which, we can set up our testing environment.
 To start, run:
 1) truffle console --network=development
 2) truffle compile
 3) truffle migrate (Or run truffle migrate --reset if this is not your first time)
 4) truffle test

-This project runs on lite-server, please install lite-server on your directory.
-Run this command on your directory: npm install lite-server --save-dev After lite-server has been installed, type this command: npm run dev

 Test rationale and description are commented on the test cases itself